-Where's my Daddy is a story about a child in search of finding his or her father throughhout the community.
+Is a story about a child in search of finding his or her father throughout the community.
 He looks every where but never asks his or her mother.
 The Child's mother finally has a open dialogue with the child to tell him or her where his or her daddy is.

 My Love, My Grieving is a weekly podcast on Facebook live with me, Kimberly Kamara every Wednesdays from 7pm-8pm.
 We discuss real life situations that one encounters during his or her lifetime.
 Join us so we can discuss.
 I'm affiliated with Hood2Hoodstattion@Gmail.com

 KRISTIAN HAMILTON-ARTHUR, 28, CHILDREN’S HOSPITAL WORKER WITH DREAMS OF MAKING IT BIG IN REAL ESTATE